meshvaD/SFM/README.md

 ![Screenshot from 2024-06-16 09-19-17](https://github.com/meshvaD/SFM/assets/79111376/e1314ec5-04a7-49c8-a58c-81f32a9250b5)

-For now, I'm just cleaning up the code and adding some GPU acceleration!
+For now, I'm just cleaning up the code and adding some more GPU accelerated algos!